jclind/time-tracker/README.md

 [Personal Time Tracker](https://personaltimetracker.netlify.app/) is an web application used for tracking different projects or areas of your life.
 Titles, descriptions, and colorful tags are used to organize and track your recorded times.

 ## Technologies

 - Jquery
 - Bootstrap
 - Firestore Database
 - Firebase Authentication

+## Installation and Running

+You will need [node](https://nodejs.org/en/) and [https://www.npmjs.com/](https://www.npmjs.com/) installed on your machine globally.

+Once this repository is cloned, to install, run:

+`npm install`

+To Start Server:

+`npm start`

+To Visit App:

+`localhost:3000`

 ### Reflection